newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ![_config.yml]({{ site.baseurl }}/images/keykoolol/main.png)
 {: refdef}

-We can see a call to the function in charge of the validation of the serial, and then a conditional jump that will either print a valid response, or a negative one.
+We can see a call to the function in charge of the serial's validation, and then a conditional jump that will either print a valid response, or a negative one.
 There is no surprise here, we also can see those strings at the beginning of `rodata`.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/keykoolol/zoom_main.png)
 {: refdef}

-The interesting point here is that, if there was no online check (and that is a likely scenario with proprietary software), getting a valid prompt is a trivial as replacing a 0x74 JZ with a 0x75 JNZ after the validation function returns.
+The interesting point here is that, if there was no online check (and that is a likely scenario with proprietary software), getting a valid prompt is ast trivial as replacing a 0x74 JZ with a 0x75 JNZ after the validation function returns.
 But we will address micropatching in another post.

 So now, to the main part !
 Let's reverse this `check_serial` function.